-- She usually travel by bus, but today she took the train.
+- She usually travels by bus, but today she took the train.

 - Elena occasionally watches TV series.

 These types of words share something in common: they are used to make descriptions and give a deeper meaning to a sentence.
-However, these word’s uses are not interchangeable.
+However, this word’s uses are not interchangeable.

 Adjectives are words used to modify or describe nouns and pronouns, for example, “I have a purple raincoat”, in this sentence “purple” is used as an adjective which describes the color of the raincoat, which is a noun.